Sign In / Sign Out

 The School has over 40,000 individual meteorites, the largest university collection in the world.

-The School is one of only five universities capable of building NASA-certified deep space hardware.
+ASU is one of only a handful of universities capable of building NASA-certified flight instruments for space.